Syncano/syncano-cli/README.rst

 **Usage:**

 Currently supports only transferring data.
-This tool takes the Parse schemas and transform them to Syncano classes.
+This tool takes the Parse schemas and transforms them to Syncano classes.
-Next step is to move all of the data between Parse and Syncano.
+The next step is to move all of the data between Parse and Syncano.
 The last step is rebuilding the relations between objects.